Super-Protocol/docs/docs/developers/fundamentals/offers.md

 - **Id**: unique identification number of the offer
 - **Description**: text description of the offer
 - **Provider**: name of the provider who created the offer
-- **Published date**: date when the offer was created
+- **Published date**: the date when the offer was created
-- **Updated date**: date when changes were made to the offer
+- **Updated date**: the date when changes were made to the offer
 - **MRENCLAVE**: value that represents the hash of the code and data inside a Trusted Execution Environment
-- **MRSIGNER**: value for identifying the signing entity of a Trusted Execution Environment
+- **MRSIGNER**: value for identifying the signing entity of a Trusted Execution Environment.

 ## Rules